 In the United States, the COVID-19 pandemic and Federal response intensified the problems involved in processing incoming migrants, 1.7 million of whom were detained at the Mexican border between 2020 and 2021.
 Tens of thousands of adults and children are held in Immigration and Customs Enforcement (ICE) detention centres across the country.
 Many of these facilities are densely populated, some of them are decommissioned jails and lack the basic health provisions needed to protect detainees from infectious diseases.

 However, not all such migration is destined for the West.
 China’s $200bn annual investment in Africa is a lesser known but increasingly significant driver of population movement.
 The Chinese interest is rooted in Africa’s vast deposits of coal, as well as cobalt and coltan which are used in electronics products.
-It is estimated that there are between 1 and 2 million Chinese migrants in Africa, many of whom support the infrastructure projects needed to capitalize on the extraction of natural resources (Cissé, 2021).
+It is estimated that there are between 1 and 2 million Chinese migrants in Africa, many of whom support the infrastructure projects needed to capitalize on the extraction of natural resources.
 In the opposite direction, there are a growing number of African migrants settling in China, as they look to take advantage of the country’s rapid economic growth.
 There is also a darker side to this seemingly mutually beneficial relationship.
 African migrants must negotiate China’s complex immigration system and can subsequently become trapped in precarious social and economic predicaments, sometimes resorting to bribery and other illicit means of circumventing the rules to ensure their rights to remain.
 African migrants are also experiencing widespread harassment and discrimination in China, particularly around housing, employment and COVID related restrictions.

 Internationally, there is substantial disagreement about how mass migration can be addressed.
 The fortification of borders such as the wall between Mexico and the US – and in other countries such as Hungary - has become an increasingly common means of keeping migrants out.
 This seems to have become part of a wider shift from the globalised ‘borderless’ world of the 1990’s to a more recent focus on renewed securitisation and the protection of sovereign states.
 A contrasting approach has been to adopt ‘open-door’ policies, as was the case with Germany which reported over 1.5 million immigration entries at the height of the EU migrant crisis in 2015.
 Germany still remains the top destination for asylum seekers in Europe.